Abby Roque

-Abby Roque (born September 25, 1997) is an American ice hockey forward, currently playing for the Minnesota section of the PWHPA.
-She is the first indigenous person to play for the U.S. women’s Olympic hockey team, making her Olympic debut in Beijing in 2022.
+Abby Roque (born September 25, 1997) is an American ice hockey player who is a forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+She is the first indigenous person to play for the United States women's national ice hockey team, making her Olympic debut in 2022.

-High school
+Playing career

+Youth

 Roque began playing hockey at the age of six.
 Not having any options for girls' hockey, she played on boys' teams growing up.
 She played for the Sault Area High School Blue Devils in high school.
 During her freshman year, she was the only freshman to make the varsity hockey team.
 She was the first and only girl to play on the high school's boys' team.
 She was an alternate captain in her senior season with the Blue Devils.
 She tallied 16 goals and 20 assists in her senior year with the Blue Devils for a total of 36 points.

-NCAA
+College

 After graduating, she attended the University of Wisconsin, putting up 170 points in 155 NCAA games for the Badgers, twice being named WCHA Offensive Player of the Year.
 She was named WCHA Rookie of the Year in 2016–17, scoring 28 points in 40 games.
 In 2019, she scored the game-winning goal in the semi-finals as the university won the NCAA championship.
 She was named USCHO Division I Women's Player of the Year and USA Hockey's Women's Hockey Player of the Year in 2020, as well as being a top-3 finalist for the 2020 Patty Kazmaier Memorial Award.

+Professional

-After graduating, she joined the PWHPA, being named to the roster of the Minnesota section ahead of the 2020–21 season.
+After graduating, Roque joined the PWHPA, being named to the Team Minnesota roster ahead of the 2020–21 season.
+With Minnesota, Roque participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first professional women's ice hockey event at the venue.
+Playing for a team sponsored by Adidas, Roque logged a goal and two assists in a 4–3 loss.

+In September 2023, following the end of the PWHPA strike and creation of the PWHL, PWHL New York announced that they had signed Roque to a 3-year deal with an undisclosed salary.

+On March 22, 2025 Roque scored the first Michigan goal in PWHL history.
+During the 2024–25 season, she recorded six goals and 11 assists in 30 games for the Sirens.
+On June 24, 2025, Roque was traded to the Montreal Victoire in exchange for Kristin O'Neill and a fourth round pick in the 2025 PWHL Draft.